TITLE 23: EDUCATION AND CULTURAL RESOURCES

 D) be designed to permit continuous visual monitoring of and communication with the student; and

 E) if fitted with a door, be fitted with either a steel door or a wooden door of solid-core construction.
 If the door includes a viewing panel, the panel shall be unbreakable.
-The door shall not be fitted with a locking mechanism or be physically blocked by furniture or any other inanimate object at any time during the isolated time out or time out.
+The door shall not be fitted with a locking mechanism or be physically blocked by furniture or any other inanimate object at any time during the isolated time out.

-5) For an isolated time out, an adult who is responsible for supervising the student must remain within two feet of the enclosure.
+6) For an isolated time out, an adult who is responsible for supervising the student must remain within two feet of the enclosure.
 The supervising staff member must always be able to see, hear, and communicate with the student.
 The door shall not be locked or held to block egress.
 A student in isolated time out shall not be supervised using cameras, audio recording, or any other electronic monitoring device.

-7) The deprivation of necessities needed to sustain the health of a person is prohibited.
+8) The deprivation of necessities needed to sustain the health of a person is prohibited.
 A student placed in isolated time out or time out must have reasonable access to food, water, medication, and toileting facilities.
 Except in circumstances in which there is a risk of self-injury or injury to staff or others, a student in isolated time out or time out shall not have clothing removed, including, but not limited to, shoes, shoelaces, boots, or belts.

-d) In addition to all other requirements under this Section, the use of physical restraint shall be subject to the following requirements and limitations.
+c) In addition to all other requirements under this Section, the use of physical restraint shall be subject to the following requirements and limitations.

 1) Physical restraint must end immediately when: